 Australian meat pies and sausage rolls from Cuppa, which have amazingly flaky shells, are probably the best savory breakfast items for those who dislike eggs.
 Pick some up from this South End coffee shop.

-Surprise, surprise - Tatte has been deemed an essential business and all branches are open for pickup orders.
+Surprise, surprise - Tatte has been deemed an essential business and all branches are open for pickup and delivery orders.
 Shed some joyful tears as you place your order online.

 When you want to have a Big night in